hanrichard/Notebook/interview/interview_questions_react_js.md

 benefits
 -  Hooks can cover all use cases for classes while providing more flexibility in extracting, testing, and reusing code.
 -  hooks greatly reduce the amount of code you need to write and increase its readability.

+### reducer vs context
+- Context API was originally designed for high amount of read, low amount of write operations (like changing the theme between light and dark)
+- Context will cause reloading of the pages, this will be identified if we look into the profiler provided by react dev tools, where as redux won't do that

+redcuer
+If you need to use middleware for various purposes.
+For example logging actions, error reporting, dispatching other requests depending on the server’s response, etc.
+When data coming from multiple endpoints influence single component/view.
+When you want to have greater control over actions in your applications.
+Redux enables tracking actions and data change, it greatly simplifies debugging.
+If you don’t want server response to directly change the state of your application.
+Redux adds a layer, where you can decide how, when and if this data should be applied.
+The observer pattern.
+Instead of creating multiple publishers and subscribers across the whole app, you just connect components to Redux store.